awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-examples.md

 ------

 This decrypt command decrypts all of the files in the TestEnc directory and writes the plaintext files to the TestDec directory\.
-The `--wrapping-keys` parameter with a **key** attribute and a [key ARN](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id-key-ARN) value tells the AWS Encryption CLI which CMKs to use to decrypt the files\.
+The `--wrapping-keys` parameter with a **key** attribute and a [key ARN](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id-key-ARN) value tells the AWS Encryption CLI which AWS KMS keys to use to decrypt the files\.
 The command uses the `--interactive` parameter to tell the AWS Encryption CLI to prompt you before overwriting a file with the same name\.

 This command also uses the encryption context that was provided when the files were encrypted\.
 When decrypting multiple files, the AWS Encryption CLI checks the encryption context of every file\.
 If the encryption context check on any file fails, the AWS Encryption CLI rejects the file, writes a warning, records the failure in the metadata, and then continues checking the remaining files\.
 If the AWS Encryption CLI fails to decrypt a file for any other reason, the entire decrypt command fails immediately\.